Richard-NTUST/Researching-Material/Literature/MyMurmur.md

 **0331

 1、寫下午跟顧教授的減短自我介紹

      Hello Prof. Gu, nice to meet you.
-I am Richard, a sophomore here My project focuses on 5G Non-Terrestrial Networks, especially low earth orbit satellite Recently, I have been reading 3GPP specifications.
+I am Richard, a sophomore here

+     My project focuses on 5G Non-Terrestrial Networks, especially low earth orbit satellite

+     Recently, I have been reading 3GPP specifications.
 I just learned how Elevation Angle affects Path Loss, and the concepts of TDL/CDL channel models.

      My next step is to study the OpenAir Interface NTN code.
 I know OAI is very famous in France, so I am very excited to learn from you today.
-Thank you!"
+Thank you!